33 min to read.

 As a result, we can conclude that buying Polkadot cryptocurrency for investment without staking does not make sense due to high inflation.
 Also, in the long term, the inflation rate can remain high, which does not look good compared to cryptocurrencies like Cardano and Solana, which will be getting closer to becoming deflationary every year.

-DOTUSD Technical Analysis and Price Prediction for 2022
+DOTUSD Technical Analysis and Polkadot Price Prediction for 2025

-In my opinion, the DOT cryptocurrency looks interesting to buy in the long term for several reasons:
+In our review for the polkadot price prediction for the year of 2025, the DOT cryptocurrency looks interesting to buy in the long term for several reasons.

 - Today it is a project that is almost unique in its idea;